 An employee retiring directly and enrolling in retiree health benefits will be sent an invoice from the Employee Benefits Division for any missed premiums between their date of retirement and the date premium deductions begin.

-You may not retroactively cancel coverage, or retroactively elect to participate in a Flexible Spending Account.
+You may not retroactively elect to participate in a Flexible Spending Account.

 Enrolling Eligible Dependents